FreeSync vs G-Sync – Which Is Best?

 However, if the GPU pushes the game’s frame rate beyond the monitor’s refresh rate, G-Sync will not impact the FPS.

-Before looking at the later incarnations of G-Sync, let’s take a look at AMD’s equivalent solution to compare the two.
+Before examining the later incarnations of G-Sync, let’s take a look at AMD’s comparable solution to compare the two.

 FreeSync